 (8) Applications for a sidewalk café license shall be made to the Director, who shall coordinate the review of the other departments and submission of the license agreement to the City Council for approval during a regularly scheduled meeting.
 Departments to review the application include but are not limited to the Building Department, Police Department, Public Works Department, Engineering Department, Planning Department and Downtown Redevelopment Authority.
 Prior to issuance of a license for a sidewalk café the Planning Department shall review all completed and approved permit applications for compliance with this and other ordinances of the City.
-After compliance has been verified the Planning Department shall include but are not limited to:
+After compliance has been verified the Planning Department shall issue the license.
+Items that shall be submitted with an application for a sidewalk café shall include but are not limited to: